Pennsylvania Rental Laws – an Overview of Landlord-Tenant Rights in Pittsburgh

 A Pennsylvania renter is protected from discrimination by the Fair Housing Act.
 This federal law makes it illegal for a landlord to discriminate against a tenant or prospective tenant based on protected characteristics.

-The protected characteristics under the Fair Housing Act include:
+The protected characteristics under the Fair Housing Act in Pennsylvania include:

 • Race